 - Lifetime Gifts

 - Retirement Accounts

 When considering how to leave assets to your adult children, first decide how much you want each child to receive.
-Most parents want to treat their children fairly, but this does not necessarily mean they should receive equal shares of your estate.
-For example, you may want to give more to a child who makes less income as a teacher than to a child who makes more income as an owner of a successful business.
-Or you may want to compensate a child who has taken care of you during an illness or in your later years.
+Most parents want to treat their children fairly.
+However, this does not necessarily mean each child should receive equal shares of your estate.

 Next, decide how you want your children to receive their inheritances.
 You have several options from which to choose.

 Option 1: Pass on Some of Your Inheritance Now

 If you can afford to give your children or grandchildren some of their inheritance now, the benefits are twofold.
 For one, you will experience the joy of seeing the results.
 For example, in choosing to transfer some of your wealth now, you could help a child with:

 - buying a house,